buwilliams/rest-project/README.md

-# Friendface
+# SocialMedia

-JSON REST-style API that analyzes data from Friendface, a totally legit social media platform.
+JSON REST-style API that analyzes data from SocialMedia, a totally legit social media platform.
 You may view [original project instructions here.](INSTRUCTIONS.md) Additionally, to view the [developer notes go here.](DESIGN.md)

 ## Features and Developer Notes